🇺🇸

 Very Common

-Manteca · Rendered pig fat used as a cooking fat
+Manteca · Rendered pig fat; default cooking fat in traditional Mexican-American kitchens

-Found in: Refried beans · Flour tortillas · Southern biscuits · Pie crusts · Tamales · Cornbread
+Refried beans · Flour tortillas · Tamales · Southern biscuits · Pie crusts · Some cornbread

 Very Common

-At American diners, casual chains, and steakhouses, "vegetable" sides are frequently cooked in chicken or beef stock.
-Mashed potatoes, rice pilaf, stuffing, and seemingly simple soups are the most common offenders.
-The dish contains no visible meat — the stock is the invisible non-vegan ingredient.
-Kitchen staff often don't know this without checking, so phrase the question clearly and directly.
+At American diners, casual chains, and steakhouses, what appears on the menu as a vegetable side is frequently cooked in chicken or beef stock, with no meat visible in the final dish and no menu indication that stock was used.
+Mashed potatoes, rice pilaf, stuffing, and vegetable soups are the most common offenders.
+The dish contains no visible meat and looks straightforwardly plant-based.
+Kitchen staff often do not know the stock base of individual items without checking.
+Ask the question clearly and specifically: "Is this made with vegetable stock or animal stock?"

-Found in: Mashed potatoes · Rice · Stuffing · "Vegetable" soups · Gravies · Diner sides
+Mashed potatoes · Rice pilaf · Stuffing · Vegetable soups · Gravies · Diner side vegetables

 Very Common

-Often added as a finishing step — invisible at point of ordering
+Often added after cooking as a standard finishing step, invisible at point of ordering

-American diner and steakhouse culture defaults to finishing grilled and roasted items with butter — corn on the cob, bread rolls, sautéed vegetables, and toast all frequently receive a butter application after cooking, making it easy to miss when ordering.
-Shared breakfast griddles often have butter already on the surface.
-Specify "no butter — cooked dry or in oil" when ordering anything grilled, roasted, or toasted.
+American diner and steakhouse culture defaults to finishing grilled and roasted items with a butter application after cooking, which is done in the kitchen rather than at the table and is not visible on the plate or described on the menu.
+Corn on the cob, bread rolls, sautéed vegetables, and toast all frequently receive this treatment.
+Shared breakfast griddles often have butter on the surface before any order is placed.
+Specify "no butter, cooked dry or in oil only" when ordering anything grilled, roasted, or toasted, and state it explicitly rather than relying on a general vegan declaration at the start of the order.

-Found in: Grilled vegetables · Corn on the cob · Bread rolls · Toast · Breakfast griddles · Pan-sautéed items
+Grilled vegetables · Corn on the cob · Bread rolls · Toast · Breakfast griddle items · Pan-sautéed dishes

 Common